phip1611/simple-chunk-allocator/README.md

 I executed my example `bench` in release mode on an Intel i7-1165G7 CPU and a heap of `160MB` to get the results listed below.
 I used `RUSTFLAGS="-C target-cpu=native" cargo run --release --example bench` to get maximum performance.
 The benchmark simulates a heavy usage of the heap in a single-threaded program with many random allocations and deallocations.
-The allocations very in their alignment.
+The allocations vary in their alignment.
 The table below shows the results of this benchmark as number of clock cycles.
 Increasing the chunk size reduces the size of the bookkeeping bitmap which accelerates lookup.
 However, a smaller chunk size occupies less heap when only very small allocations are required.